tyrz939/tflite_pi_object_detection_alarm/README.md

 For my [blog post here](https://johnkeen.tech/raspberry-pi-for-security-camera-object-detection/)

 Pin 23 on the pi is used for either lighting up an LED or switching a Relay to activate an alarm.
+Audio is played, make sure you're using the 3.5mm jack if you plug in a speaker as default is HDMI audio on Raspbian.

 ## Installing Requirements